HussienAlidinar/mednoise/paper/paper.md

 `mednoise` comes with four main methods.
 These methods are referred to as `manual`, `hotspot`, `branch`, `artificial`.
 Essentially, these methods are a different way to process and remove noise from inputted images, allowing `mednoise` to stay as tuneable and functional as possible.

 ## Structure Breakdown: Individual Algorithm
 `mednoise` also has `individual algorithms` within each `method`.
 Excluding `manual`, each method has a `calculator`, `analyzer`, and `isolator` algorithm.
-This step-based processing allows `mednoise` to be easily integrated into inference workflows (ex. `Airflow`, `Luigi`, `Snakemake`).
+This step-based processing allows `mednoise` to be easily integrated into inference workflows.
 Furthermore, it allows users to modify individual steps within an algorithm to fine-tune the package to their usecases.

 ## Structure Breakdown: Complete Algorithm
 `mednoise` also has `complete` algorithms within each method. `Complete` algorithms are essentially a combination of the three individual algorithms.
 This allows for a cleaner usage of `mednoise` in usecases that don’t need to fine-tune the package.